zerasul/mdbook_en/9Sprites/sprites.md

 * You can only have 20 Sprites per horizontal line.
 * The size of each hardware Sprite can be between 1 and 4 Tiles.
 However, SGDK allows to store larger ones by combining them.
 * The maximum Sprite size for SGDK is 16x16 (128x128 pixels) Tiles; however, they can be extended by making combinations of Sprites.
-* Each Sprite can use a maximum of 16 colors, since it will be associated to one of the four available palettes.
+* Each Sprite can use a maximum of 16 colors, since it will be associated with one of the four available palettes.
 * Each frame should be divisible by 8 (to be able to divide each animation).

 It is also important to know that the Sprites will be stored in the VRAM so it is necessary to take into account that normally they have a space of 512x512px in the memory to store the information of the different Sprites.